royaltm/Stackless-Ruby/README.md

 You can't wrap calls to stackless methods with throw/catch as it is based purely on local stack.
 The throw() will not be catched by catch() if there will be a fiber call between them.
-However you can still use it inside stackless methods and on non-stackless calls.
+However you can still use it inside stackless methods and between non-stackless calls.
 If you need to throw/catch from stackless method, use raise/rescue instead.

 Stackless through fibers is very fresh idea, still untested in many environments,